PlatformLab/HomaModule/README.md

     improves.
   - Homa_qdisc improves performance for both Homa and TCP, whether running stand-alone or together.
-  - homa_qdisc improves Homa short message P99 3x when running together
+  - homa_qdisc improves Homa's performance when running with TCP to almost what is is when running without TCP.
-    with TCP, but P99 is still slower than Homa standalone.
   - TCP performance improves when running together with Homa, with or without homa_qdisc.
 - November 2025: upgraded to Linux 6.17.8.